Duan-JM/awesome-papers-fewshot/REMAIN_SORTED_PAPER.md

     * Structure like LEO, named LEOPARD
 - [ ] [arXiv 2020] An Open-set Recognition and Few-Shot Learning Dataset for Audio Event Classification in Domestic Environments
 - [ ] [arXiv 2020] Few-shot Natural Language Generation for Task-Oriented Dialog
+- [ ] [arXiv 2020 wip] PAC-BAYESIAN META-LEARNING WITH IMPLICIT PRIOR
+    * 63 for 1shot, 78 for 5-shot
+    * LEO branch